Hayamcodes/git-internship-practice/week2-notes.md

 ## Branching
 - Branches are lightweight pointers to commits
 - Enable parallel development
 - Fast and efficient in Git

 ## Merging
 - Fast-forward: Linear history when no divergence
-- Three-way merge: Creates merge commit when branches diverged
+- Three-way merge: Creates merge commit when branches diverge
-- Conflicts: Resolved manually when same lines modified
+- Conflicts: Resolved manually same lines modified

 ## GitHub
 - Cloud hosting for Git repositories
 - SSH authentication for security
 - Push/pull workflow for synchronization

 - Collaboration platform for teams